Burn Injury Attorneys in Birmingham, AL

 The Mitchell Law Firm, LLC, knows how to protect the rights of burn victims.
 There are federal and state laws stating that manufacturers have a duty to provide reasonably safe products to consumers, including supplying clear warnings if the product has the potential to cause a burn.
 Michael Mitchell understands the laws surrounding defective products, and can help you build a case against the negligent party.

-If an act of negligence resulted in minor or catastrophic burn injury, our team of attorneys can come to your aid.
+If an act of negligence resulted in minor or catastrophic burn injury, our team of Birmingham personal injury attorneys can come to your aid.
 After obtaining medical attention for your injury, seek the help of a personal injury lawyer to begin building your case.
 Burns can leave permanent scarring and disfigurement and require surgery or skin grafts to heal.
 When you’re ready to stand up against those who caused your injury, call (205) 942-0295 or contact us online for a free consultation about your case.